-During the current fiscal year, we have derived substantially all of our revenue from sales of our Summit, BlackDiamond and Alpine products.
+In the year ended June 30, 2001, we derived substantially all of our revenue from sales of our Summit, BlackDiamond and Alpine products.
 We expect that revenue from these product families will account for a substantial portion of our revenue for the foreseeable future.
 Accordingly, widespread market acceptance of our product families is vital to our future success.
 Factors that may affect the sales of our products, some of which are beyond our control, include:

-- the demand for switching products (Gigabit Ethernet and Layer 3 switching technologies in particular) in the enterprise, service provider and MAN markets: - the performance, price and total cost of ownership of our products; - the availability and price of competing products and technologies; - · our ability to match supply with demand for certain products; and - the success and development of our resellers, distributors and field sales channels.
+- the demand for switching products (Gigabit Ethernet and Layer 3 switching technologies in particular) in the enterprise, service provider and MAN markets: - the performance, price and total cost of ownership of our products; - the availability and price of competing products and technologies; - our ability to match supply with demand for certain products; and - the success and development of our resellers, distributors and field sales channels.